sooriyaarachchi/pybites.github.io-src/content/codechallenge32.md

 	![home page]({filename}/images/selenium-challenge4.png)

-5. Check the redirect back to [home](http://pybites.pythonanywhere.com/) and if navigation says *Welcome back, guest!* and contains Logout and Home links:
+5. Check you are redirected back to [100Days home](http://pybites.pythonanywhere.com/) and if navigation should say *Welcome back, guest!* and contains Logout and Home links:

 	![home page]({filename}/images/selenium-challenge5.png)